A day in Khustain Nuruu, where the Przewalski’s live

 Back in the Ger

-We return to the same camp were we slept yesterday.
+We return to the same camp where we slept yesterday.
 I get used to the cold and quietness of the gers.
 The good and warm food makes it a bit more comfortable.
-The small fire in the ger is fed with some berch wood from a nearby forest, and we all go to sleep way earlier than I would in the city.
+The small fire in the ger is fed with some birch wood from a nearby forest, and we all go to sleep way earlier than I would in the city.